-Counseling for students who are victims of sexual assault is available through the Student Development and Counseling Center, AD 220, 318-797-5365 and/or referral to a community agency such as the YWCA Sexual Assault Center.
-If a student is a victim of sexual assault, he or she may contact the local police department directly or seek the assistance of the University Police, AD 124, 318-797-5082 or the dean of students, AD 208.
+Counseling for students who are victims of sexual assault is available through the Student Development Office, AD 230, 318-797-5365 and/or referral to a community agency such as the YWCA Sexual Assault Center.
+If a student is a victim of sexual assault, he or she may contact the local police department directly or seek the assistance of the University Police, AD 124, 318-797-5082 or the vice chancellor for student affairs, AD 208.
 In order to preserve evidence that may be necessary as proof of criminal sexual assault, the student should not bathe or change clothes or disturb the location where the incident occurred.
 The student should save all clothing and items involved and refrain from consuming anything or smoking until after an examination by medical personnel is conducted.

 Any student who is the victim of an alleged sexual assault incident may request a change in academic or living situations by contacting the vice chancellor for student affairs at AD 208 or 318-797-5116.